Certainly, the best time to trade a landlord for a mortgage lender is different for everyone.

 #1 Your Down Payment May Not Be the Biggest Hurdle

 Let's not beat around the bush: Buying a home requires a substantial financial commitment.

 There's the down payment, of course.
-"On average, you want to have a minimum of 5% to 7% of the cost of the home you're targeting," says Jason Harriman, a REALTOR® with San Antonio-based Heyl Real Estate Group at Keller Williams Realty.
-Then, add 3% to 6% more for closing costs, which will vary based on where you live and what taxes your state and city require you to pay.
+The typical down payment for first-time buyers is 8% of the cost of the home targeted, according to the 2023 "National Association of REALTORS® Profile of Home Buyers and Sellers."
+Then, add 2% to 5% of the home's purchase price for closing costs, which will vary based on where you live and what taxes your state and city require you to pay.

 Tip: Keep in mind if you put down less than 20%, you'll pay PMI, private mortgage insurance, which protects the lender in case of default.
-Usually, it's about $50 to $200 a month.
+Usually, it's about .5% to 1.5% of the loan amount per year, but costs vary by loan program, your credit score, and other factors.
 But once you reach a certain threshold on your loan to value ratio, you can cancel PMI.

 A healthy credit history is also important.
-Most borrowers will start to qualify for a mortgage with a minimum score of 620 -- but the most competitive interest rates will be offered to those with a score of 700 or above.
+Most borrowers will start to qualify for a mortgage with a minimum score of 620 — but the most competitive interest rates will be offered to those with a score of 740 or higher.
 So if you haven't started practicing those good credit habits yet, it's time to start developing them.